Tips for Working from Home with ADHD

 While the pandemic has forced many to work from home for over a year, it can still be incredibly overwhelming and frustrating.
 However, we’re all in this tough situation together, and we’ll get through it!
 Don’t be afraid to make mistakes, ask for help and try out new techniques.

-f you believe you may have ADHD and would like to start to create a plan, you can use our online platform, available 24/7, to receive an evaluation for yourself or your child.
-Our assessment also includes screening for anxiety and depression, all provided by a licensed psychologist, so that you can begin working on treatment with your doctor immediately.
+If you believe you may have ADHD and would like to start creating a plan, you can use our online platform, available 24/7, to receive an evaluation for yourself or your child.
+Our assessment also includes screening for anxiety and depression, all provided by a doctorate-level psychologist, so that you can begin working on treatment with your doctor immediately.